 However, you can also travel independently, arranging your holiday yourself, and booking your flights and accommodation separately.

 Package Holidays and Island Hopping Itineraries

-Travel agents offer year-round holiday deals for the islands of Sal and Boavista, with stay on either a bed and breakfast or an all inclusive basis.
-The prices vary according to the hotel category, the board basis and the travel dates.
+Travel agents offer year-round holiday deals for the islands of Sal and Boavista, with stay on either a bed and breakfast or an all-inclusive basis.
+The prices vary according to the hotel category, board basis, and travel dates.

 Also available are island hopping itineraries that allow holidaymakers to visit several islands in a single trip.
 As an example, the Barlavento trio is an 8-day itinerary that covers the main attractions on Sal, Santiago and São Vicente.
 Another offer is an 8-day itinerary that combines markets, nightlife and music on São Vicente, stunning mountain scenery and hiking trails on Santo Antão, and relaxing beach on Sal.

 Cape Verde has international airports on the islands of São Vicente, Sal, Boavista and Santiago (Praia), with connections to America and Europe.
 The following are direct flights available from European cities to Cape Verde:

 - Cabo Verde Airlines and TAP offer daily direct flights from Lisbon, Portugal, to São Vicente, Sal, Boavista and Praia (Santiago).